maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

 Graph property: refs are entry points to one part of the commit history or another.
 Git behavior: commits can be given meaningful names.
 The user uses concrete refs like `fix-for-bug-376` to organise their work into lineages that are meaningful to their project.
 Symbolic refs like `HEAD`, `MERGE_HEAD` and `FETCH_HEAD` identify points in the commit history that are meaningful to Git.
 These support commands that can manipulate the history: committing, merging, fetching.

 Graph property: the nodes in the `objects/` directory are immutable.
 Git behavior: content can be edited, not deleted.
-Every piece of content ever added and every commit ever made is somewhere in the `objects` directory*[does garbage collect chuck out stuff?].
+Every piece of content ever added and every commit ever made is somewhere in the `objects` directory[^3].

 Graph property: refs are mutable.
 Git behavior: the meaning of a ref can change.
 Though the commit that `master` points at now might be the best version of a project, soon enough, it will be superceded be a newer and better commit.